Dispute a Content ID claim

 You can dispute a Content ID claim if you believe the system misidentified your video, or if you have all the rights to use that copyright-protected content.

-Make sure you understand how fair use and the public domain work before you choose to dispute for either of those reasons.
+What to know before you dispute: Make sure you understand how fair use and the public domain work before you choose to dispute for either of those reasons.
 YouTube can’t help you determine whether you should dispute a claim.
 You may want to seek your own legal advice if you’re not sure what to do.

-- Sign in to your YouTube account.
+- Sign in to YouTube.

-- Click "File a dispute" and fill out the appropriate fields to submit your dispute.
+- Click File a dispute and fill out the appropriate fields to submit your dispute.

 After you submit your dispute, the copyright owner has 30 days to respond.
-During this time, the claim will be temporarily released.
+During this time, the claim may be temporarily released.
 If they don’t respond within 30 days, their claim on your video will expire, and you don’t need to do anything.

 There are a few things that the copyright owner can do after you dispute:

-- Release the claim: If they agree with your dispute, they can choose to release their claim.
+- Release the claim: If they agree with your dispute, they can release their claim.
 If you were previously monetizing the video, your monetization settings will be restored automatically when all claims on your video are released.

 - Take down your video: They can submit a copyright takedown request to remove your video from YouTube, which means you’ll get a copyright strike on your account.

 In the same place in your Video Manager where you disputed the claim, you may now see the option to appeal.

+After you appeal a rejected dispute, the copyright owner has 30 days to respond.
 There are a few things the copyright owner can do after you appeal:

-Do nothing, let the claim expire: If they don’t respond within 30 days, their claim on your video will expire, and you don’t need to do anything.
+- Do nothing, let the claim expire: If they don’t respond within 30 days, their claim on your video will expire, and you don’t need to do anything.

-Request immediate removal of your video: They may issue a copyright takedown request against your video if they believe their claim is still valid.
+- Request immediate removal of your video: They may issue a copyright takedown request against your video if they believe their claim is still valid.
 This means you’ll get a copyright strike on your account.
 If you still believe that you have the rights to the content, you can submit a counter notification at this point.

-Schedule a takedown request for your video: If the copyright owner issues a delayed copyright takedown request, you can cancel your appeal within 7 days, which prevents the takedown and keeps the claim active on your video.
+- Schedule a takedown request for your video: If the copyright owner issues a delayed copyright takedown request, you can cancel your appeal within 7 days, which prevents the takedown and keeps the claim active on your video.